quambene/intenmin/typescript.md

-# XYZ in under 10 minutes
+# XYZ in 10 minutes

 #### Contents